Hans Zinsser: Career

 After holding a series of academic medicine positions, Zinsser became an associate professor at Stanford University in 1910.
 In 1913, he moved to a position at his alma mater.
 At Columbia, he was the doctoral advisor of Rebecca Lancefield, although he did not permit her to physically work in his laboratory due to her gender.
 Ten years later, Zinsser was hired by Harvard Medical School, where he stayed — except for service in the US Army Medical Corps in World War I — until his death.

 Zinsser taught as an exchange professor and worked with the American Red Cross in France, Russia, Serbia and China, and was noted for his work in typhus and immunology.
 He became a lieutenant colonel in the US Army and served overseas during World War I. He was awarded the Distinguished Service Medal, the citation for which read as follows "For exceptionally meritorious and distinguished services-- while acting as Sanitation Inspector of the Second Army he organized, perfected and administered with extraordinary and exceptional success a plan of military sanitation and epidemic-disease control."
 Zinsser also received another military citation for taking exceptional risks to minister to wounded soldiers while under direct enemy fire.
 He was also awarded the Order of St. Sava of Serbia and the Legion of Honour in France.

-Zinsser's scientific work focused on bacteriology and immunology and he is most associated with typhus, especially the form called Brill–Zinsser disease, his namesake.
+Zinsser's scientific work focused on bacteriology and immunology and he is most associated with typhus, especially the eponymous form called Brill–Zinsser disease.
 He isolated the typhus bacterium and developed a protective vaccine.
 He wrote several books about biology and bacteria, notably Rats, Lice and History (1935), a "biography" of typhus fever.
 Zinsser had a strong influence on the work of Albert Coons (1912–1978), who developed the technique of immunohistochemistry.
 Zinsser was a mentor to, and colleague of, John Franklin Enders, who was awarded the 1954 Nobel Prize in Physiology or Medicine (together with Frederick Chapman Robbins and Thomas Huckle Weller).

+Zinsser was elected to the American Academy of Arts and Sciences in 1923, the United States National Academy of Sciences in 1924, and the American Philosophical Society in 1937.

 Zinsser succumbed to acute leukemia in 1940.
 He is interred in Sleepy Hollow Cemetery in Sleepy Hollow, New York.